kevin-rabefaritra/microsoft-docs/exchange-online/restore-large-mailbox.md

 Finally, once the content search is ready, you can manually navigate to your Microsoft 365 Security & Compliance center to check the created content search and proceed with the results export.

 ### Contribution
-Kudos for Marcus Nguyen for having been with us through this and ultimately inspired us to write this guide.
+Kudos for Marcus Nguyen, Solutions Architect from ISOutsource, for having been with us through this and ultimately inspired us to write this guide.

 ## More information
 [Delete or restore user mailboxes in Exchange Online | Microsoft Docs](https://docs.microsoft.com/en-us/exchange/recipients-in-exchange-online/delete-or-restore-mailboxes#restoring-a-user-in-a-hybrid-deployment)